Paying an Inheritance to Minor Beneficiaries

-For example, you could pay a beneficiary 50 percent of their inheritance when they reach the age of 25 and then the balance at 30, or 50 percent when they earn a college degree and then the balance when they complete graduate school.
-Meanwhile, the property held back in the beneficiary's trust could be used by the Trustee to pay for the beneficiary's college or graduate education, medical bills, or housing and other day to day needs.
+For example, you could pay a beneficiary 50% of their inheritance when they reach the age of 25 and then the balance at 30, or 50% when they earn a college degree and then the balance when they complete graduate school.
+Meanwhile, the property held back in the beneficiary's trust could be used by the Trustee to pay for the beneficiary's college or graduate education, medical bills, or housing and other day-to-day needs.

 Thus, when considering the use of a staggered trust for the benefit of a minor beneficiary, the amount of the inheritance must be weighed against the costs and expenses associated with administering the trust.

 The final option is to leave a minor beneficiary's inheritance in trust for their entire lifetime.
 There are many benefits to choosing this option: